slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 For application users, developers, and SlipStream administrators [Alice, Clara, Dave]:
- - Improve query performance when retrieving event resources through the API and in the dashboard.
+ - Improve query performance when retrieving event resources through the API and in the UI.
  - Improve graphical feedback when viewing virtual machines to indicate those that are not known to SlipStream.
  - OpenNebula connector allows custom template fields to be